Skip to main content

 • Follow the 80/20 rule

-• Less code > more code, if possible
+• Less code > more code

 • Readibility and Elegance > efficiency (Unless it's really bad)